accordproject/concerto-docs/docs/design/specification/model-imports.md

 }
 ```

 **Note:**  Aliasing is disabled by default in concerto.
-To enable this feature in Concerto, provide importAliasing as an option to the Concerto ModelManager constructor.
+To enable this feature in Concerto, set environment variable `IMPORT_ALIASING='true'` or provide `importAliasing` as an option to the Concerto ModelManager constructor.

 ## Strict:false mode